drsdre/yii2-radtools/README.md

 Yii2 RAD Tools
 ==============
-Rapid Application Development tools to quickly build interconnected crud UI.
-Uses yii2-ajaxcrud to generate the pop-up forms and kartik-v Grid.
+Rapid Application Development tools to quickly build interconnected crud UI's.
+It uses yii2-ajaxcrud to generate the pop-up forms and optionally kartik-v/Dynagrid for the Gridview.

 Installation
 ------------